Prit04/RHUL-Final-Year-Project/diary.md

 Today the main goal was to get the procedural generation sorted.I ensured that rooms spawn dynamically without overlapping, and linked doors correctly between them, so rooms can be travered.
 I also implemented a player camera system with zoom functionality to improve visibility in the isometric view.
 <br /> <br />
 I also rebuilt the main menu, restructuring the button layout using VBoxContainer for better organization.
 To improve UI polish, I added a fade-in animation for the menu using AnimationPlayer and the Modulate property, making transitions feel smoother, alogn with a background image for the main menu.

+### 18/2/2025
+Today i plan on revamnping the enemy spwning and AI to work with the procedurally generated dungeon.